- Goldfish CAN Eat Watermelon (When Prepared Correctly)

 If they show signs of discomfort, bloating, or difficulty swimming, they may be having trouble digesting the watermelon, and you may need to reduce the amount you feed or avoid feeding it to them.

-I’ve listed some alternative fruit and veggies below that are safe to feed to your goldfish.
+I’ve listed some alternative fruits and veggies below that are safe to feed to your goldfish.

 Nutritional Value Of Watermelon